defining the problem

 Lack of information transparency

-Merchants can't estimate the scale or nature of the reporting process, which is crucial for a low-income worker
+Merchants can't estimate the scale or nature of the reporting process, which is critical data for a low-income worker

 Ticket card lacks supportive actions